cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 ![initialize_keypoints_parameter](\images\barracuda-posenet-tutorial\initialize_keypoints_parameter.png)

 Select all the key point objects in the `Hierarchy`.
-Then, drag and drop them onto the `Keypoints` variable in the `Inspector` tab.
+Then, drag and drop them onto the `Keypoints` parameter in the `Inspector` tab.

 ![assign_keypoint_objects](\images\barracuda-posenet-tutorial\assign_keypoint_objects.PNG)